mrchrisster/attract_mode/README.md

 ## Troubleshooting
 **- Core is loaded but just hangs on the menu**
 Make sure you are using the recommended folder structure, such as /media/fat/Games/SNES/.
 The script supports zipped Everdrive packs or unzipped folders.
 For MegaCD and Turbografx16 CD games must be in CHD format.
 We noticed that some MegaCD games that the script is trying to load also won't work when loaded through the MiSTer interface.

+If you are still having trouble it could simply be that the rom failed to load, it seems to happen every now and then.

 **- Problem with controller not accepting input after running the script for a long time**
 Currently the Menu Core causes issues where games stop changing and new input is not accepted after a certain time (If 20s timer it takes around an hour to fail).
 Unfortunately, only physically turning the Mister off fixes this.
 The issue is [under investigation](https://github.com/MiSTer-devel/Main_MiSTer/issues/379).